Ecoggins has an MBA in global management from the University of Phoenix and a Bachelor of Arts in political science from CSU.

 Investment opportunities in emerging and frontier markets may not be for the squeamish or faint of heart, but opportunities are available.
-Frontier markets are capital markets at the beginning stages of economic development that show at least some potential of better than average growth over the long-term.
+Frontier markets are capital markets at the beginning stages of economic development that show at least some potential for better-than-average growth over the long term.

 Of course, the first questions any serious investor or business developer might wish to ask before sticking their toes in might include questions of (a) political risk and (b) stability of the banking sector.
 While the political climate in the Kingdom of Cambodia looks relatively stable, this hub highlights the stability of the banking sector and lists the top 10 banking institutions in the Cambodia banking sector.

 Institutions in the Banking Sector of Cambodia

 - Bank of Investment and Development of Cambodia

 - Union Commercial Bank Plc.

 - Bank of China Phnom Penh

 The Cambodia banking sector is supervised by the National Bank of Cambodia.
 The National Bank of Cambodia was first established in 1954 after the country gained independence as a French colony.
 The Bank closed in 1975 and then re-opened and operated under the name People's Bank of Kampuchea from 1979 to 1992.
 In 1992, Cambodia's central bank changed back to the National Bank of Cambodia.
 NBC is currently led by His Excellency Chea Chanto who serves as governor of the central bank.

 Cambodia Banking Sector